Field List in Blazor Pivot Table Component

 EnginePopulated

-• Likewise, EnginePopulated event is triggered in pivot table whenever the report gets modified.
-The updated report is passed to the field list via UpdateAsync method written within this event to refresh the same.
+In the Field List, the EnginePopulated event is triggered whenever the report is modified, such as when fields are added, removed, or rearranged.
+The updated report is sent to the Pivot Table using the UpdateViewAsync method within this event to refresh the Pivot Table’s display.

 The event EnginePopulated is triggered after engine is populated.
 It has following parameters - DataSourceSettings, PivotFieldList and PivotValues.